Retlaw Plaza Hotel, Fond Du Lac, Wisconsin (formerly Ramada)

 The hotel was sold and was converted as into a psychiatric facility and a nursing home before it became the modern hotel that it is now.
 It is rumoured that the hotel has subterranean tunnels which lead to cellars where gangsters used to meet.

-Some popular celebrities who have enjoyed the hospitality and impeccable service of the Ramada Plaza Hotel are Alice Cooper, Tom Cruise, Eleanor Roosevelt and John F. Kennedy.
+Some popular celebrities who have enjoyed the hospitality and impeccable service of the Retlaw Plaza Hotel are Alice Cooper, Tom Cruise, Eleanor Roosevelt and John F. Kennedy.
 The hotel’s grand, two-story lobby with its crystal chandeliers will take you back in time as soon as you enter the hotel.

 There are 32 historic guest rooms which offer all the modern amenities, as well as a Jacuzzi.
 Suites come with a fully-stocked wet bar, microwave and refrigerator.
 There are also handicap accessible guest rooms.